InfusionBot/Welcome-Bot/README.md

 See [docs folder](https://github.com/Welcome-Bot/welcome-bot/tree/main/docs)

-**Important note**: Remeber to read the privacy policy and terms of service in the documentaion before inviting the bot.
+**Important note**: Remember to read the privacy policy and terms of service in the documentaion before inviting the bot.

 ## Inviting the bot